noir-lang/docs/docs/getting_started/00_nargo_installation.md

 For the best experience, please follow these instructions to setup your environment:

-1. Install Nix following [their guide](https://nixos.org/download.html) for your operating system
+1. Install Nix following [their guide](https://nixos.org/download.html) for your operating system.
 2. Create the file `~/.config/nix/nix.conf` with the contents:

 ```ini